CleverStack/clever-roles/README.md

 ![CleverStack NodeJS ORM Module](http://cleverstack.github.io/assets/img/logos/node-seed-logo-clean.png "CleverStack NodeJS ORM Module")
 <blockquote>
 This CleverStack Module provides Roles for your users, use this with the clever-auth module.
+(This only works with ORM currently)
 </blockquote>

 ## Documentation